 - i.
 Alcohol Violations - a.
 Possession or use of alcohol by persons under 21; - 1.
 Possession or use of alcohol in a housing unit is strictly prohibited when all residents of a housing unit are under 21; - 2.
 Where persons 21 or older reside in university housing with a person who is under 21, only persons 21 or older may possess and consume alcoholic beverages within the shared space.
 If alcohol is found in a shared space, it will be presumed to belong to all members of the housing unit, regardless of age, unless evidence indicates otherwise; - b.
-Possession or use of alcohol by persons regardless of age that are prohibited by other university policies or include open containers, alcohol-free locations, kegs or open-source containers, and drinking games; - c.
+Possession or use of alcohol by persons 21 or older under circumstances not permitted by other university policies (e.g. open containers, alcohol-free locations, kegs or open-source containers, drinking game, etc.); - c.
 Offering, providing, or otherwise making available any alcoholic beverage to any person under the age of 21; - d.
-Intoxication on university premises or public property;

-ii.
-Drug Violations:

-- a.
-Possession or use of illegal drugs, - b.
-Abuse of controlled substances or intoxicating substances; - c.
-Possession or use of paraphernalia containing residue from illegally used/possessed drugs, controlled substances, or intoxicating substances; - d.
-Manufacture or distribution of illegal drugs or controlled substances.

-iii.
-Alcohol and Other Drug Related Harms:
+Intoxication on university premises or public property; - ii.
+Drug Violations: - a.
+Possession or use of illegal drugs or controlled substances; - b.
+Possession of paraphernalia containing residue from drugs or controlled substances; - c.
+Manufacture or distribution of illegal drugs or controlled substances. - iii.
+Alcohol and Other Drug Related Harms: - a.

-a.
 Use or possession of alcohol or other drugs with the intent of causing harm to another.

-With respect to alcohol and other drug violations, the university considers circumstances related to the Alcohol and Other Drug Medical Amnesty Program and the Good Samaritan Statement for those who report an incident of sexual misconduct and/or for those seeking medical help during the same timeframe as an alcohol/other drug violation.
+With respect to alcohol and other drug violations, the university considers circumstances related to the Alcohol Medical Amnesty Program and the Good Samaritan Statement for those who report an incident of sexual misconduct and/or for those seeking medical help during the same timeframe as an alcohol/other drug violation.

-- B. Community Disturbance: Making excessive noise either inside or outside a building, including but not limited to shouting, pounding objects or surfaces, or playing music or other electronics at a loud volume in a manner that disturbs others. - C. Destruction of Property: Destroying, defacing, or damaging the property of others.
-This includes but is not limited to university property, such as library holdings and residence hall equipment or furnishings. - D. Discriminatory Misconduct: Prohibited Discrimination and Discriminatory Harassment. - i.
-Prohibited Discrimination is adverse treatment of an individual or group(s) based on a protected characteristic, rather than individual merit that interferes with an individual's participation in a university program or activity..
-Examples of conduct that can constitute prohibited discrimination if based on an individual's protected characteristic include but are not limited to: - a.
+- B. Destruction of Property: Destroying, defacing, or damaging the property of others.
+This includes but is not limited to university property, such as library holdings and residence hall equipment or furnishings. - C. Discriminatory Misconduct: Unlawful Discrimination and Discriminatory Harassment. - i.
+Unlawful Discrimination is adverse treatment of an individual based on a protected characteristic, rather than individual merit.
+Examples of conduct that can constitute unlawful discrimination if based on an individual's protected characteristic include but are not limited to: - a.
 Singling out or targeting an individual for different or less favorable treatment (e.g. higher expectations, denial of leadership role) because of their protected characteristic; - b.
-Restricting an individual's continued access to an educational program or activity or participation in a student organization or activity based on a protected characteristic. - ii.
-Discriminatory Harassment is any unwelcome conduct based on a protected characteristic where such conduct creates a hostile environment.
-A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university's educational, co-curricular, and/or campus-residential experience when viewed through both a subjective and objective standard.
-This means that an aggrieved party's subjective perception that certain conduct violates this provision must be objectively reasonable to constitute discriminatory harassment.
+Restricting an individual's continued access to an educational program or activity or participation in a student organization or activity based on a protected characteristic.